tytydraco/yessleep/out/My_landlord_is_missing_and_after_reading_his_diary_I_realized_I_was_in_danger_Pt_3.md

 "Dinner's ready!"
 Dr. Moskowitz called from the other room.
 I pulled myself out of my thoughts and quickly finished getting ready.

 Before I entered the kitchen, I grabbed a small recording device from my bedside drawer, carefully placed it in my front pocket, and pressed record.
-My phone was almost dead but I had a feeling that if I tried to charge it he may retaliate in some way.

 As I entered the kitchen he smiled widely at me again.
 "Well, don't you look like a vision.
 Sit."